top of page

 The wrong work ethic for your crew.
 The wrong communication style.
 The wrong expectations about pace or responsibility.
 A personality that disrupts the team dynamic.

-We tend to hire based on what is easy to measure, such as years of experience, certifications, or familiarity with certain tools.
-Yet when someone leaves, it is rarely because they could not operate the equipment.
-It is usually because of reliability, attitude, or accountability.
+We tend to hire based on what’s easy to measure, such as years of experience, certifications, or familiarity with certain tools.
+Yet when someone leaves, it’s rarely because they couldn’t operate the equipment.
+It’s usually because of reliability, attitude, or accountability.

 That disconnect is where the real cost lives.